Comparison of Split-Step and Hamiltonian Integration Methods for Simulation of the Nonlinear Schr\"odinger Equation: Introduction

 \section{Introduction}

-A nonlinear Schr\"{o}dinger equation (NLSE) is one of the most generic nonlinear partial differential equation in numerous branches of mathematical and theoretical physics is \cite{sulem1999nonlinear}.
-NLSE naturally appears if one considers envelope dynamics of a quasi--monochromatic nonlinear wave~\cite{ZakharovEtAl2009}.
-In quantum mechanics a version of NLSE is called a Gross--Pitaevskii equation \cite{pítajevskíj2003bose} which describes a Bose-Einstein condensate for short-range interactions of particles.
+A nonlinear Schr\"{o}dinger equation (NLSE) is one of the most generic nonlinear partial differential equation in numerous branches of mathematical and theoretical physics~\cite{sulem1999nonlinear}.
+NLSE naturally appears if one considers envelope dynamics of a quasi--monochromatic nonlinear wave~\cite{ZakharovEtAl2009} in a system, where the first nonlinear correction to dispersion relation is proportional to intensity.
+In quantum mechanics a version of NLSE is called a Gross--Pitaevskii equation \cite{pitajevskij2003bose} which describes a Bose-Einstein condensate with a short-range interactions of particles.

 A typical NLSE application is the dynamics of optical pulses in an optical fiber.
 The time evolution of the envelope of an optical pulse in a fiber is well approximated by NLSE, including the description of very long, transoceanic optical communication lines, see e.g.~\cite{agrawal2007nonlinear,PLOpticsLetters2001}.
-The Langmuir waves in plasmas are described by NLSE as well, see e.g. Ref. \cite{zakharov1972collapse,SilantyevLushnikovRosePartIPhysPlasm2017}.
+The Langmuir waves in plasmas are described by NLSE as well, see e.g.~\cite{zakharov1972collapse,SilantyevLushnikovRosePartIPhysPlasm2017}.
 Dynamics of quasi-monochromatic oceanic waves (which is typical e.g. for ocean swell) is reduced to NLSE or its modifications \cite{dysthe1979note}.
 For example, the analysis of NLSE offers a possible explanation to the mystery of appearance of the rogue waves~\cite{dyachenko2005modulation}.
 All these and numerous other applications of NLSE and its modification require efficient numerical simulation.